 Non-Chinese speaking people usually confuse Chinese dialects and scripts.
 Mandarin and Cantonese are spoken dialects, whereas Simplified and Traditional Chinese are written scripts.
 Written Chinese is a script which is based on thousands of unique symbols.
 Simplified Chinese, is the written form of Chinese used in the People’s Republic of China (PRC).
 Malaysia and Singapore also use the simplified script.
 The islands of Taiwan and Hong Kong, on the other hand, use the Traditional Chinese script.

 Dialects are important when it comes to doing transcription, interpretation, dubbing, and voice-over.
-Translators are often concerned with the written form of a language and in turn do not have to grapple with dialects.
+Translators are often concerned with the written form of a language.
+In turn, they do not have to grapple with dialects.
 Written Chinese is based on symbols, as opposed to a phonetic alphabet.
-As a result, written text will be read the same way in any Chinese dialect, which creates a common thread through the whole country.
+As a result, written text will be read the same way in any Chinese dialect.
+This creates a common thread through the whole country.

 Chinese Machine Translation

-The translation problem in the case of translating from English to Mandarin or Cantonese, can be presented by many factors including the use of proper nouns, various forms of verbs, and language that is common to one region, among other things.
+The translation problem in the case of translating from English to Mandarin or Cantonese, can be presented by many factors.
+They include the use of proper nouns, various forms of verbs, and language that is common to one region.
 These factors present a problem especially in the case of machine translation.
 The findings of one study, showed that the accuracy of machine translation varies greatly depending on the languages and content.
 One should never for instance attempt using a machine to perform marketing translation.
-Aiken and Balan suggest that “translations involving Asian languages are often relatively poor.”
+Aiken and Balan suggest that translations involving Asian languages are often relatively poor.
 Such an inference, is an indicator that machine translation is not reliable, in the case where a person wants to either translate to Mandarin or translate to Cantonese.

 English to Chinese Translation & Localization

-There are over 20,000 Chinese characters used and even the Simplified Chinese script contains thousands of characters.
+There are over 20,000 Chinese characters.
+Even the Simplified Chinese script contains thousands of characters.
 Since one computer byte allows only 128 variations, to properly represent the majority of the Chinese script, programmer had to rely on two bytes.
-This is why Asian languages require double-byte encoding on computers, unlike most other languages that contain under 128 characters in their alphabets, requiring only a single byte.
+This is why Asian languages require double-byte encoding on computers.
+Most other languages contain under 128 characters in their alphabets, requiring only a single byte.
 Double-byte encoding adds another layer of complexity to the localization of software and websites into Chinese and other Asian languages.

 Chinese to English Translation Services

-Chinese to English translation services, like English to Chinese translation services can be so challenging, that often times even a native translator can find it hard to deal with some texts.
-However, firms that provide professional Mandarin or Cantonese to English translation services, are able to offer impeccable translation, due to their awareness of the importance of context and need for accuracy.
-The experts take time to understand, interpret and translate the variations present in the Chinese tongue, which helps to avoid misunderstandings and ensure accuracy.
-In general, when it comes to translating any information from one language to another, it is highly recommended to choose expert translators to take care of the task.
-Coupled with the right process and technology, you can be assured that quality will meet your needs!
+Chinese to English translation services, like English to Chinese translation services can be very challenging.
+Often times even a native translator can find it hard to deal with some texts.
+However, firms that provide professional Mandarin or Cantonese to English translation services, are able to offer impeccable translation.
+This is due to their awareness of the importance of context and need for accuracy.
+The experts take time to understand, interpret and translate the variations present in the Chinese tongue.
+This helps to avoid misunderstandings and ensure accuracy.
+In general, when it comes to translating any information from one language to another, we highly recommend you choose expert translators to take care of the task.
+Couple that with the right process and technology and you will know that the end quality will meet your needs!

 Find out more on how to choose a translation company.